 How Long Does It Take To Train For A Marathon: Advanced Runners

-The same time rule goes for advanced runners as well.
-Suppose you are trying to run a sub-3-hour marathon or want to crush your past PR.
-Taking more rather than less time to train for your marathon will give you a better chance to reach your goals.
+The same time rule goes for advanced runners, whether you are trying to run a sub-3-hour marathon or want to crush your PR.
+Taking enough time to train for your marathon will give you a better chance of reaching your goals.

 See our: 20 Week Advanced Marathon Training Plan or Sub 3-Hour Marathon Training Plan

-As you can see, these are both 20-week plans.
-Even advanced runners should take their time and carry out a complete marathon process.
+As you can see, both plans are 20 weeks long.
+Even advanced runners should take their time and follow a comprehensive marathon training program.

 Now that you have a good idea of how long it takes to train properly for a marathon, you can begin planning your first race.
-There are some other important factors to consider when taking on such a challenging goal.
+There are several other important factors to consider when undertaking such a challenging goal.
 Let’s take a look at the most pressing ones:

 #1: Follow A Training Plan

-As your first step, you must find a professional marathon training plan to follow.
-The riskiest thing you can do is make it up as you go along and train how you think you should.
+As your first step, you must find a professional marathon training plan to follow, preferably created by a certified running coach.
+The riskiest thing you can do is make it up as you go along or follow an AI-created plan.

-We have excellent marathon training plans created by experts for you to follow; enter our marathon training plan database to start perusing.
+We offer excellent marathon training plans created by experts and running coaches for you to follow.
+Enter our marathon training plan database to get started.

 #2: Carve Out Your Training Time

-No matter what level, a marathon training plan is a big commitment.
-Between easy runs, speed work sessions, long runs, cross-training, and hitting the gym twice a week, your schedule just got a whole lot busier.
+Regardless of the level, a marathon training plan is a significant commitment.
+Between easy runs, speed workouts, long runs, tempo runs, cross-training, and hitting the gym twice a week, your schedule just got a whole lot busier.

 Scheduling in advance when you will do each piece of the training is critical for success.